ramziatrous/taxi-booking-terraform/README.md

 ## How it works :

-- The client book a taxi in our wibsite.
+- The client book a taxi in our website.

 - the website send post request with all the informations of the client to SQS queue throw API Gateway.